CaptainBeluga/WeatherAPI/README.md

 # Usage
-Make sure you are conncted to internet ;)
+Make sure you are connected to internet ;)

     GUIDE: